-Would you like to know how to sing high notes?
-Better yet, without having to push and strain for them (getting a sore throat in the process!)
+Would you like to know how to sing high notes without straining? (and getting a sore throat in the process!)

 Being able to sing easily in your higher vocal registers is a crucial skill as a singer.